bitovi/hatchify/doc/next-steps/adding-custom-endpoints.md

 router.get("/api/cases", async function getCases(ctx): Promise<void> {
   const { query } = ctx

-  // Here is a good opportunity to manipulate the query.
+  // Here is a good opportunity to manipulate the query or add input validation.
-  // For ex. when the UI shows one column for name it sends `{ sort: "name" }`
+  // For ex. when the UI shows one column for name, sorting it sends `{ sort: "name" }`
-  // we might want to change it to `{ sort: "lastName,firstName,middleInitial" }`
+  // which we might want to change to `{ sort: "lastName,firstName,middleInitial" }`

   const findOptions = await hatchedKoa.parse.Case.findAndCountAll(querystring.stringify(query))